-LIFE SKILLS Within the first topic this term, 'Health and Wellbeing', students will explore the challenges of moving to a new school and how to establish and manage friendships.
-Students will also identify their personal strengths and effective study and revision techniques before moving on to think about their emotional literacy and personal safety strategies including basic first aid.
-In the second half term, within the statutory relationships topic, students will focus on diversity, prejudice and discrimination and how to challenge them.
-Students will consider the ways in which prejudice, stereotypes and discrimination can be challenged effectively in different situations, with a look at stereotypes in the media and how this can lead to changes in attitudes and behaviour.
-They will explore the signs and effects of bullying, including online bullying and how to effectively respond and support themselves and others.
+CADEL LIFE SKILLS This term students will focus on two Big Questions: What is self-awareness and why is it important?
+What do I need to know to keep myself safe and healthy?
+These questions are health and wellbeing topics, and will cover a range of issues such as settling into secondary school, forming and maintaining healthy friendships, the importance of good personal hygiene and the emotional and physical changes linked to puberty.
 MUSIC Students will develop an understanding of the origins and characteristics of the Blues.
 They will learn the standard chord pattern and will improvise phrases using the Blues scale.
 Towards the end of term, students will compose a piece based on the 12 bar Blues structure.
 PHYSICAL EDUCATION In Physical Education, students will develop their skills in the following areas of activity: netball, football, rugby, hockey, gymnastics and sports hall athletics.
 This term will be based around developing skills and adapting them to game situations.
-It is important that students are exposed to new sports that they may not have had the opportunity to participate in during primary school, whilst also developing already practised skills.
+It is important that students are exposed to new sports that they may not have had the opportunity to participate in during primary school, whilst also developing pre-practised skills.
 As the term progresses, students should develop an understanding of what effective game play looks like and which skills can be used in different situations.
 RELIGION, PHILOSOPHY AND ETHICS For the first half-term, students will be exploring how equality is taught within Sikhism and what impact this has on our local community.
-In the second half-term, students will explore why Christians believe that Jesus was 'God on Earth' and the relevance of this belief in today's society - does the world need a 'saviour' today?
+In the second half- term, students will explore why Christians believe that Jesus was 'God on Earth' and the relevance of this belief in today's society - does the world need a 'saviour' today?
 They will also explore how beliefs are expressed through art, worship and actions.